MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new-1807.md

 * User and operators can create dashboards in My Workspace.

 ## Support for SQL Server 2017
 With version 1807, upgrading from SQL Server 2016 to SQL Server 2017 is supported.
+To understand the requirements and steps to successfully upgrade your Operations Manager version 1801 management group to version 1807, review [How to upgrade to Operations Manager version 1807](upgrade-1801-to-1807.md).

 ## Operations Manager and Service Manager console coexistence
 The Operations and Service Manager version 1807 consoles, as well as PowerShell modules can be installed on the same system.